 The Sports Premium is given to schools to make additional and sustainable improvements to the provision of PE and sport for the benefit of all pupils to encourage the development of healthy, active lifestyles.
 Below is an outline of the way that we intend to spend our Sports Premium funding during the 2019/20 academic year.
 The spending of our Sports Premium funding links to the objectives of our PE Development Plan.

 Our provision is planned with the following key indicators in mind:

 We employ a specialist PE teacher from “Healthy Heroes” to work alongside our teachers in lessons and provide them with the skills and knowledge to teach PE.
 Healthy Heroes also delivers an afterschool club which every class will have an opportunity to attend.
 Teachers will also have the opportunity to attend CPD by external providers as appropriate.

 Halton Sports Development Cost to the school: £495

-This year Halton Sports Development will be supporting PE and Sport at Hallwood Park by providing Halton Play Leaders and Sports Leadership training.
-In addition to this, sports coaches will deliver after school clubs and continuous professional development (CPD) to all teaching and support staff.
+This year Halton Sports Development will be supporting PE and Sport at Hallwood Park by broadening sporting opportunities and experiences and providing CPD to staff.